jswu18/gvi-gaussian-process/README.md

 config.update("jax_enable_x64", True)
 ```

-For our example, we will generate some noisy data following a sine function:
+For our example, we will generate some noisy data following a sin function:
 ```python
 number_of_points = 100
 noise = 0.1